 North Carolina Court of Appeals Judges Biographies.

-Court’s decision in a case and explanation written by a judge(s) of the Court of Appeals.
+Slip opinions filed and written by the judges of the Court of Appeals.

 View current and past calendars of Oral Arguments.